meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 }
 ```

-Now we can read the size of the image, the location of the data in the file, etc :
+Now we can read the size of the image, the location of the data in the file, etc. These are encoded as 32-bit integers within the header, which we can extract with some old school C-style pointer manipulations:

 ``` cpp
 // Read ints from the byte array